kowshik-n/DiM/WARP.md

 ## Project overview

 This repo is a Next.js App Router project built on top of the **Magic Portfolio** template from Once UI.
-It renders a marketing/portfolio site with MDX-driven content for case studies and blog posts, and a data/config-driven layout for the rest of the pages.
+It has been transformed into a **digital marketing agency website** with modern gradient styling, service showcases, and comprehensive service detail pages.

 Key technologies:
 - Next.js (`src/app` with App Router)
 - React + TypeScript
 - Once UI design system (`@once-ui-system/core`)
 - MDX content loading via `gray-matter` and custom utilities
+- SCSS modules for custom styling and animations

+**Agency transformation features:**
+- Modern purple/blue gradient theme with dark mode
+- Service cards with hover effects and gradient borders
+- Testimonials section with client results
+- Comprehensive service pages for Meta Ads, Social Media, Content Creation, and SEO
+- Performance-focused branding ("We Create Brands That Grow Fast")

 Authoritative documentation for the template lives at: https://docs.once-ui.com/docs/magic-portfolio/quick-start